Related Content

 Among ADL recommendations is a call to create a task force or advisory group focused on campus antisemitism.
 The current crisis calls for a collaborative approach to review, address and improve Jewish life on campus.
 ADL recommends that such a group includes Jewish student leaders, faculty, staff and other concerned internal and external stakeholders, including but not limited to representatives from Hillel and Chabad.

-A number of universities, including Harvard University, the University of Virginia, University of Pennsylvania, Stanford University and Columbia University (in partnership with Barnard College and Teachers College) have convened task forces to investigate campus antisemitism.
-Following initial investigations, these five groups published reports detailing their findings and recommendations for ongoing work to counter antisemitism.
+A number of universities, including Harvard University, the University of Virginia, University of Pennsylvania, UCLA, Temple University, Stanford University and Columbia University (in partnership with Barnard College and Teachers College) have convened task forces to investigate campus antisemitism.
+Following initial investigations, these groups published reports detailing their findings and recommendations for ongoing work to counter antisemitism.

 We have reviewed these reports and evaluated them against our asks with the expectation that university leadership will begin to implement the recommendations.
 Alongside this assessment, we have developed a list of best practices that administrators and task force members can refer to, to inform the establishment and operations of campus task forces.